 What comes to mind when you think of Orange County?
 Most probably picture sprawling beaches dotted with volleyball players, people tanning on the sand, and tons of fantastic restaurants and shopping.
-While our coastal paradise has all of those things, it may surprise you that there are plenty of hikes in Orange County with waterfalls.
+While our coastal paradise has all of those things, it may surprise you that there are plenty of hikes in Orange County.
+Some of them even have waterfalls!
+We have started from the hikes farther away with waterfalls and work back to Newport Beach with hikes a little closer to the coast.
 These incredible adventures are great ways to get out and explore the lesser-traveled areas of the famed county.
 So, lace up your hiking boots and grab your backpack, because it’s time to hit the trails!

 The best time to enjoy one of these hikes in Orange County with waterfalls is in the spring when Southern California sees most of its rain.
 Be sure to check the weather forecasts during your trip to plan hikes after rainy days for the best results.

 Head for Ortega Falls if you want to escape the crowds near Newport Beach.
 This is a very easy hike to a waterfall on the edge of Orange County.
 It’s less than a half-mile from the parking area, making it a great trip for everyone in your group.
 The drive from Newport Beach is almost an hour, but the stunning waterfall and surrounding boulders are well worth it.

 Black Star Canyon offers one of the best hikes in Orange Country with waterfalls.
 This 7.5-mile roundtrip trek is a hidden gem in Southern California.
 You can access the Black Star Canyon Trailhead from Santiago Canyon Road, which is about a 40 to 45-minute drive from Newport Beach.
 From there, you will see plenty of beautiful scenery.
 The waterfall at the end is incredible, especially if it rains in the days prior to your hike!